mosaicml/composer/examples/imagenet/README.md

 # ImageNet Examples

-These examples illustrate how to use Composer to train models on ImageNet-1k.
-The scripts contain training recipes for both strong baselines and high accuracy models, depending on the configuration specified by commandline arguments.
-Before running these examples, please pip install composer by running `pip install mosaicml`.
-The only prequisite is to have ImageNet already downloaded on the system used for training
+These examples illustrate how to train models on ImageNet-1k using Composer.

+Prerequisites:
+- Install Compose: `pip install mosaicml`
+- ImageNet already downloaded on the system used for training

 ## ResNet

-The `train_resnet_imagenet1k.py` script is used to train models from the ResNet architecture family e.g. ResNet-50, ResNet-101.
-The models are pulled directly from torchvision and wrapped into a `ComposerModel`.
-This script contains several additional features such as saving checkpoints, resuming training from a saved checkpoint, and logging time-to-train, throughput, and learning rate throughout training.
+The `train_resnet_imagenet1k.py` script trains models from the ResNet architecture family e.g. ResNet-50, ResNet-101.

+Few details about the script:
+- Models are pulled directly from torchvision, then wrapped into a `ComposerModel`
+- Saves checkpoints to "checkpoints/" by default
+- Logs time-to-train, throughput, and learning rate throughout training.

 Below is a list of a few of the possible configurations:

 ```bash
 # Single GPU/CPU depending on torch.cuda.is_available()